RonaldAllanRivera/used-cars-search/readme.txt

 Post meta and content are preserved by default.

 == Changelog ==
+= 1.6.11 =
+- Added Column Management: Admin can now enable/disable specific columns in the public search table for both Grid and List views.
+- Added admin interface with checkbox grid for selecting which columns/fields to display in each view.
+- Updated frontend JavaScript to dynamically render columns based on admin settings.
+- Improved performance by only rendering enabled columns/fields.
+- List View: Table headers and rows are now dynamically generated based on enabled columns.
+- Grid View: Field display is now dynamically generated based on enabled grid fields.

 = 1.6.10 =
 - Ratings Management: Fixed sorting for ID, Title, and Date by normalizing the `sort` parameter and mapping to proper `orderby` values in `WP_Query`.
 Added a numeric PHP fallback for ID to guarantee correct ordering.
 - UI: Set consistent 10px font size for Compare buttons across all views.